Pregnancy, Labour, Birth and Postpartum Videos

 Home birth demonstrating delivering a baby in a squatting position.
 Mildly graphic scenes.

-Short video on a home water birth.
+Short video on a hands off home water birth in an all fours position.
 Some graphic scenes.

 British TV show – this video shows how intense contractions can become when having a baby.
 This family is giving birth in a hospital environment using Nitrous Oxide gas for pain management.
 There are some mildly graphic scenes.